 Policies and procedures for administering the ADAT are presented in the ADAT Examination Guide, which is published on an annual basis.
-This guide is available at the following link: www.ada.org/adat.
+This guide is available on the ADAT website (www.ada.org/adat).

 ADAT Eligibility

 Eligibility to take the ADAT is based on the candidates' training and their current status as a student or graduate.